 Mikel Arteta responds to ‘bottlers’ jibe as Arsenal look to get back on track

+Mikel Arteta responds to ‘bottlers’ jibe as Arsenal look to get title push back on track

+Arsenal surrendered a two-goal lead at bottom-of-the-table Wolves on Wednesday to hand the initiative to title rivals Manchester City

 Mikel Arteta insisted the word “bottlers” is not part of his vocabulary as he denied Arsenal are blowing another chance to win the Premier League.